 - 2. The Regulation aims to harmonise rules concerning the making available, introduction, possession and use of substances or mixtures that could be misused for the illicit manufacture of explosives, with a view to limiting their availability to the general public, and provides for appropriate reporting of suspicious transactions throughout the supply chain. - 3.
 The European Economic and Social Committee provided its opinion on the proposal on 11 July 20182. - 4.
-By the time of the COREPER meeting, the European Parliament Committee on Civil Liberties, Justice and Home Affairs (LIBE) will have voted on its report3.
+On 10 December 2018, the European Parliament Committee on Civil Liberties, Justice and Home Affairs (LIBE) voted on its report3. - 5.
+On 12 December 2018, the Permanent Representatives Committee agreed on a text4 and mandated the Presidency to enter into informal trilogue meetings with the representatives of the European Commission and of the Council in order to explore the possibility of an agreement at first reading. - 6.
+Following two trilogue meetings and several technical meetings with the representatives of the European Parliament and of the European Commission, provisional agreement was reached on 4 February 2019 on the text in annex. - 7.
+The Permanent Representatives Committee is thus invited to endorse this text and to mandate the Presidency to inform the European Parliament that, should Parliament adopt the text of the Proposal in the exact form as set out in the Annex subject to lawyer-linguist revision at a forthcoming plenary meeting, the Council would adopt the proposed Regulation as amended.